-If you select No, you are taken to the Internet Setup screen (see Figure, Manually Set Up the Internet Connection on page 22).
+If you select the No radio button, you are taken to the Internet Setup screen (see Manually Set Up the Internet Connection on page 21).

-6. Click the Next button.
+Click the Next button.

 The Setup Wizard searches your Internet connection for servers and protocols to determine your Internet configuration.